 Hormone replacement medications may include:

-If you've become infertile, preparations containing LH and FSH, also called gonadotropins, can be administered by injection to stimulate ovulation in women and sperm production in men.
+If you've become infertile, LH and FSH( gonadotropins) can be administered by injection to stimulate ovulation in women and sperm production in men.

 Monitoring and adjusting